WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 #### Private UTXO retrieval

 The backend server served a constant filter table to all the clients over Tor.
-From those filters the clients figure out which blocks they are interested in and downloaded these [and some false-positive blocks] from peers.
+From those filters the clients figure out which blocks they are interested in and download them [and some false-positive blocks] from peers.
 One block per peer, and always over a fresh Tor stream.
 When a block was acquired, the peer was disconnected.
 Because of the end-to-end encryption of the onion network, it immediately defeats an ISP adversary and makes the already impossible job of the Sybil adversary even more impossible.